m-triassi/wowforge-cli/README.md

 Once `wowforge-cli` is installed and set up you can simply track new addons with the `add` command, and update them with the `update` command.

 ### Adding a Addon
-To add an addon you will need the "mod id" of the addon.
+To add an addon you will need the "project id" of the addon.
 Thankfully this ID is easy to find and is listed under "Project ID" in the description of each addon, under the "About Project" heading on the right-hand side.
 With this ID in hand you can simply run:

 ```bash
 wowforge-cli add <ID>